ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/174_System_strings.md

 ## Script

 Name of the script without the **".c"** extension.
-Can be changed in the script for generating or loading parameters, rules, and factors from files with a different name.
-In this way the script can sharing training data with other scripts, or can produce logs with different names in different [cycles](numtotalcycles.md).
-Script names must not contain spaces or special characters.
+Can be changed in the code for generating or loading parameters, rules, and factors with a different name.
+In this way the script can share training data with other scripts.
+If [LogNumber](numtotalcycles.md) is nonzero, the logs are also saved under the given name.
+A script name must not contain spaces or special characters.

 ## Algo